 VI — Samuel Lincoln and Martha's son, Mordecai Lincoln (June 14, 1657–1736), left Massachusetts and went to Monmouth County, New Jersey, where he married Hannah, the daughter of Richard and Sarah (Bowne) Salter.
 Later he removed to Coventry, Chester County, Pennsylvania, where he was engaged in the iron industry.
 He owned ironworks and grist and sawmills.
 Mordecai died at Amity, Philadelphia County, Pennsylvania, in 1736.
 That he had been able to maintain the social traditions of his ancestry is clear from the fact that he was dubbed "Gent," in the inventory of his estate.

 VII — John Lincoln, the eldest son of Mordecai Lincoln and Hannah Salter, was living at Caernarvon, Lancaster County, Pennsylvania, in 1748, but removed to Augusta County (now Rockingham County), Virginia, where, in 1768, he bought six hundred acres of land.
-His wife was named Rebecca, and one of their sons was Captain Abraham Lincoln, grandfather of the president, born in Pennsylvania, July 16, 1739.
+His wife was named Rebecca, and one of their sons was Captain Abraham Lincoln, grandfather of the president, born in Pennsylvania on July 16, 1739.

 VIII — Abraham Lincoln was a Captain in the Virginia militia.
 He fought in the Revolutionary War, and it may have been his soldier life as well as the impulse strong in so many of Lincoln's ancestors to probe with pilgrim-staff or hew with the ax of the pioneer the secret of the wilderness, which led Captain Lincoln, near the close of the war, to sell his Virginia lands and make his way over the mountains into the wilds of Kentucky.

 One day in May 1786, Captain Lincoln was working in his field with his three sons when he was shot from the nearby forest and fell to the ground.
 The eldest boy, Mordecai, ran to the cabin where a loaded gun was kept, while the middle son, Josiah, ran to Hughes' Station for help.
 Thomas, then about five years old, stood in shock by his father.
 From the cabin, Mordecai observed an Indian come out of the forest and stop by his father's body.
 The Indian reached for Thomas, either to kill him or to carry him off.
 Mordecai took aim and shot the Indian in the chest, killing him.
-Thomas was left without parents (his mother seems to have died before her husband, but the date is unknown), and apparently without any kinsfolk who cared about his fate.
-Abraham's property passed to one or both of his elder sons It was Captain Abraham Lincoln's sudden death, during Thomas' childhood, and the consequent loss of protection and property, which made the life of Thomas, President Lincoln's father, the laborious struggle which it was, unbrightened by the relief which education and cultivated tastes may bring.
+Thomas was left without parents (his mother seems to have died before her husband, but the date is unknown) and apparently without any kinsfolk who cared about his fate.
+Abraham's property was passed to one or both of his elder sons.
+It was Captain Abraham Lincoln's sudden death during Thomas' childhood and the consequent loss of protection and property, which made the life of Thomas, President Lincoln's father, the laborious struggle which it was, unbrightened by the relief which education and cultivated tastes may bring.

-In 1823, Thomas Lincoln became a member of the Baptist church, a society of that denomination then being formed in the neighborhood of his home.
-Those who knew him have said that he was an earnest and devout Christian, as were President Lincoln's mother and his step-mother.
-That a year passed before a funeral ceremony was held for Lincoln's mother was but a sad evidence of the necessary isolation of the Western settlers.
+In 1823, Thomas Lincoln became a member of the Baptist church, a society of that denomination then formed in the neighborhood of his home.
+Those who knew him have said he was an earnest and devout Christian, as were President Lincoln's mother and stepmother.
+That a year passed before a funeral ceremony was held for Lincoln's mother was sad evidence of the isolation of the Western settlers.
 It was her loving little son of nine years, the son to whom his mother's sweet memory was always a holy inspiration throughout his after-career of fame and sorrow, who wrote the pathetically childish appeal to the Reverend David Elkins, the minister, who journeyed a hundred miles to hold a Christian service over Nancy Lincoln's grave.
 About the time when Abraham Lincoln attained his majority, the family moved to Illinois, finally settling at Goose Neck Prairie, Coles County, where Thomas Lincoln, an old man of seventy-three, died on January 17, 1851.

 XI — Abraham Lincoln's life was filled with death like so many others who lived on the frontier.
 His little brother, Thomas Lincoln Jr. (nicknamed "Tommy"), died days after birth in 1812.
 Abraham Lincoln's mother, Nancy Hanks Lincoln (February 5, 1784 - October 5, 1818) died when Abraham was just nine years old.
 Then, in 1828, his sister Sarah Lincoln Grigsby (February 10, 1807 - January 20, 1828) died while giving birth to a stillborn boy, subsequently named George.
 Lincoln also grieved his first love, the woman he intended to marry, Ann Rutledge (January 7, 1813 - August 25, 1835), when she died of Typhoid fever (a specific type of Salmonella) in New Salem, Illinois, leaving Abe severely depressed.